 Note: Copyright holders can change their policies and issue copyright takedown notices under certain circumstances.
 Your video's status could change in the future (and may even be removed from YouTube) if the copyright owner makes a different decision in your individual case or changes the policy that applies to the music in your video.
 Learn more about Content ID.

 Get permission to use someone else's content

 If you plan to include copyright-protected material in your video, you’ll generally need to seek permission to do so first.
-YouTube cannot grant you these rights and we are unable to assist creators in finding and contacting the parties who may be able to grant them to you.
+YouTube cannot grant you these rights and we're unable to assist creators in finding and contacting the parties who may be able to grant them to you.
 You may wish to consult a qualified attorney if you have questions about the use of copyright-protected material.
-Also, YouTube offers a free audio library with music that creators can use in their YouTube videos.
+Also, YouTube offers a free Audio Library with music that creators can use in their YouTube videos.